 Price: 90 lei

-This issue comes with a set of six covers:
+KALEIDOSCOPE’s new issue 42 (Spring/Summer 2023) launches with a set of six covers.